codersalman/Hacktoberfest-2022/React/github-app/README.md

-### CreWork Month-3 Week-2 Assignment

-## Challenge- GitHub App using React.JS
+##  GitHub DevFinder App using React.JS

-Now this week, we will learn React.JS by creating a simple GitHub App using GitHub API.
+Here, we will learn React.JS by creating a simple GitHub DevFinder App using GitHub API.

 #### React.JS :